LaurenzMuessig/scaNpix/README.md

 ## 2. Create a class object and load some data:

 We first create the object by grabbing some basic parameters (see also section about the parameter space) and then opening a UI dialogue to fetch which data to load.
 This will initialise the object, but not load any data from disk yet.
 To select what data to load we first select a parent directory.
-Then we will get a list of all data files contained within any sub directories and from this list we select which data we want to load (so if your parent directory contains a lot of data files he list will be long).
+Then we will get a list of all data files contained within any sub directories and from this list we select which data we want to load (so if your parent directory contains a lot of data files the list will be long).
 This data will then be treated as one experiment.

 ### Syntax:
 ```